andy-berger/CS50P-Final-Project/README.md

 Output:

 You will get a PDF file with:
-* a sketch of your cabinet including the dimensions
+* A sketch of your cabinet including the dimensions
-* the configuration of your cabinet (cabinet type and number of shelves or drawers)
+* The configuration of your cabinet (cabinet type and number of shelves or drawers)
-* an illustration of all pieces you'll need to build the cabinet including the dimensions for each piece
+* An illustration of all pieces you'll need to build the cabinet including the dimensions for each piece